 Depending on the design, motors are divided into different types, for example with a running capacitor (MY) or with a starting and running capacitor (ML).

-In this case, the motor is equipped with two capacitors, one of which is disconnected by a centrifugal switch or a relay when the motor has reached speed.
-The capacitors are dimensioned so that both in parallel provide optimum starting conditions, while the fixed capacitor is dimensioned for good characteristics in normal operation.
-1-phase motors with starting and operating capacitor and centrifugal switch.
-The motors are manufactured according to European standard IEC 34-1.
-The motors are in aluminum and painted in color RAL 9005.
+In this case, the motor is equipped with two capacitors, one of which is disconnected by a centrifugal switch or a relay once the motor has reached operating speed.
+The capacitors are sized so that both, when connected in parallel, provide optimal starting conditions, while the permanently connected capacitor is sized to ensure good performance during normal operation.
+Single-phase motors with start and run capacitors and centrifugal switches.
+The motors are manufactured in accordance with European standard IEC 34-1.
+The motors are made of aluminum and painted in RAL 9005.

 Up to 2.2 kW normally from stock.